mesfind/bioinfo-python/_episodes/05-ggplot-viz.md

 ~~~
 {: .python}

 For this exercise, we will use a different data file containing all the complete data observations from the plot surveys used in previous lessons.
+Download this file from the [`Week_10`](https://github.com/EEOB-BioData/BCB546X-Spring2017/tree/master/Week_10) folder on the course repository.

 ~~~
 surveys_complete = pd.read_csv( 'surveys_complete.csv', index_col=0)